 Entrance 1 on the map to right is opposite number 51, Dennis

 Entrance 2 is most convenient for central Stanmore.
 Look for a small brown signpost on Dennis Lane indicating the park.
-A car park is available on the other side of the road, in Stanmore Recreation Ground.
+There is a car park here (post code HA7 4LA) but it is open only for specific advertised events.
+A public car park is available on the other side of the road, in Stanmore Recreation Ground.

 Entrance 3 is at the north end of Kerry Avenue, an easy walk from Stanmore Jubilee Line station.

 Entrance 4, connecting to Brockley Hill Open Space, accessed from Cleopatra Close, is not marked on the map because at the moment it is locked pending discussions with the golf range.